 The 50+ businesses in the cooperative are comprised of over 3,000 individual solar professionals, over fifteen employee-owned companies, and over twenty B Corporations.
 These numbers are proof positive of not just the inherent value of gathering together, but also of the growing trend within these businesses to work not just for profit but for the greater good of people in North America and the world.
 The cooperative, member-owned structure ensures every company is working in the best interest of every other and keeps the creativity and the forward-thinking mentality of every element of the team working in harmony to further everyone’s best interests.

-So what does this cooperative actually achieve?
+So what does this solar cooperative actually achieve?
 One would think that the most critical piece of the Amicus offering, what it was founded on – purchasing power – would be the largest benefit offered to its members.
 By contributing to the membership of Amicus, SkyFire gets access to group pricing on solar technology that keeps costs manageable and makes solar energy ultimately more accessible and affordable for the end consumer.
 More money in one place makes bulk-purchasing more affordable for everyone.

 While not the top-ranking Amicus member, Solar Power World’s “2019 Top Solar Contractors” ranking shows that Namaste was the 31st largest installer of residential solar in 2018 in the US (ReVision was #9 and Sun Valley Solar Solutions was #18).